-Skillet French Apple Cake
+Honeycrisp Apple Skillet Cake

 This post may contain affiliate links.
 Please read my disclosure policy.

-Easy to make and loaded with fruit, this moist French apple cake recipe has the irresistible texture of bread pudding.
-Serve warm, straight from the cast iron skillet.
+Easy to make and loaded with fruit, this moist apple skillet cake recipe has a buttermilk batter, and thin-sliced tart-sweet apples on top, zipped up with whiskey (or cognac).
+It has the irresistible texture of bread pudding.
+Serve warm, straight from the cast iron skillet.Â

-This cake is a sweet treat that’s as homey as it gets, inspired by a homestyle old-fashioned French or Italian-style apple cake.
+This apple cake is a sweet treat that’s as homey as it gets, inspired by an old-fashioned one pan apple cake.
+Rustic and unfussy are two perfect words to describe it.
+A warm slice straight from the oven always gives me a cozy fall feeling.

 Instead of a cake pan or springform pan, this dessert is baked in a cast-iron skillet, which is a big part of its homespun appeal.
 But aside from what it’s baked in, I think it’s the texture that might be the winning detail.